E-mails to Christine (GlucoMenu® Nutrition Director)

 - Try "distractions" such as gardening, reading, working on the

-computer, visiting with friends, house cleaning to keep your mind off
+computer, visiting with friends, house cleaning to keep you're mind off

 food and the kitchen.